kyleshevlin/blog/src/posts/published/make-your-own-charts-in-react-without-a-charting-library-part-1/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['React']
-date: "2017-06-24"
+date: '2017-06-24'
-slug: "make-your-own-charts-in-react-without-a-charting-library-part-1"
+slug: 'make-your-own-charts-in-react-without-a-charting-library-part-1'
-status: "publish"
+status: 'publish'
-title: "Make Your Own Charts in React Without a Charting Library - Part 1"
+title: 'Make Your Own Charts in React Without a Charting Library - Part 1'
 ---

 Occasionally I see someone ask, "What's the best way to make bar charts with React?
 Are there any great libraries?"
 I often respond with, "Why not build it with React yourself?"